 © Ian Ridpath.
 All rights reserved

-The Arabic star name expert Paul Kunitzsch proposed that the idea of dogs in this area came from a series of mistranslations of the Greek word κολλóροβος (kollorobos) that Ptolemy used to refer to the shepherd’s crook held by Böotes.
-During retranslation of the Almagest from Arabic into Latin in the 12th century, the Arabic word al-kullāb (curve or hook) was misread as al-kilāb, the plural of al-kalb, meaning dog.
+The Arabic star name expert Paul Kunitzsch has traced the idea of dogs in this area to an error during translation of an Arabic version of the Almagest into Latin in the 12th century.
+It seems that the Arabic word al-kullāb referring to the shepherd’s crook (kollorobos) carried by Böotes was misread by the translator, Gerard of Cremona, as al-kilāb, meaning dogs.
 See Elly Dekker, Caspar Vopel's Ventures in Sixteenth-Century Celestial Cartography, note 60.